Weak integrability breaking and level spacing distribution: Abstract

 \section{Abstract}

-Recently it was suggested that certain perturbations of integrable spin chains lead to a weak breaking of integrability in the sense that integrability is preserved at the first order of the coupling.
+Recently it was suggested that certain perturbations of integrable spin chains lead to a weak breaking of integrability in the sense that integrability is preserved at the first order in the coupling.
 Here we examine this claim using level spacing distribution.
-We find that the volume dependent cross-over between integrable and chaotic statistics is markedly different between weak and strong breaking of integrability, supporting the claim that perturbations by generalised currents only break integrability at higher order.
-In addition, for the massless case we find that the critical coupling as a function of the volume $L$ scales with a $1/L^{2}$ law for weak breaking as opposed to the previously found $1/L^{3}$ law for the strong case.
+We find that the volume dependent crossover between integrable and chaotic level spacing statistics {which marks the onset of quantum chaotic behaviour, is markedly different for weak vs. strong breaking of integrability.
+In particular}, for the gapless case we find that the crossover coupling as a function of the volume $L$ scales with a $1/L^{2}$ law for weak breaking as opposed to the $1/L^{3}$ law previously found for the strong case.